 Managing the GenerationsBack to Course Guide

-This course explores the new economic, social and political reality of the cross-generational workplace.
-The primary objective of the course is to help students analyze the 21st century workplace and the major generational differences affecting organizations.
+This course explores the new economic, social and political reality of the multi-generational workplace.
+The primary objective of this course is to help students analyze today’s workplace and the major generational differences affecting organizations.
 Students will learn about the unique attributes of each generation in the workplace.
 Emphasis will be placed on the development of effective communication, conflict resolution, and management skills that are needed to maximize efficiency, harmony, and success in the workplace.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

-- Identifying the elements that enhance the employer/employee “psychological contract” for each generation.
+- Finding the elements that enhance the employer/employee “psychological contract” for each generation.

 - Comparing and contrasting global generational cohorts to the United States generational cohorts.

-- Explaining the cross-generational workplace and potential organizational effects for the 21st century.
+- Explaining the cross-generational workplace and potential organizational effects for today’s marketplace.

-- Understanding the meaning of generational events and significance of those events.
+- Understanding the meaning of generational events and the significance of those events.

 - Summarizing the role of a generational cusper and identifying signposts.